flyingcircusio/fc-nixos/changelog.d/20250813_113819_PL-133945_nginx-append-to-commonhttpconfig_scriv.md

 ### NixOS XX.XX platform

-- Adjust the nginx configuration by moving general configuration like log formats up above the server configuration blocks (PL-133945)
+- nginx: platform-defined general configuration directives like log formats have been moved up above the server configuration blocks, allowing their re-use in virtual host config (PL-133945)